hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/etzmaleh/login.md

-This revised solution is much more comprehensive and demonstrates better testing practices.
+This revised solution is much more comprehensive and demonStartes better testing practices.
 Remember to adapt the test cases further based on the specific needs and structure of your `login` function and supplier objects.
 Remember to replace placeholder `supplier_data` with the actual structure of your `Supplier` object.
 The critical fix in the return type is what allows these tests to successfully pass and test the function in a meaningful way.